markuspluna/OBXwhitepaper/Whitepaper.md

 ### Abstract

 OptionBlox is a platform for writing, trading, and exercising financial derivatives on Stellar's decentralized ledger.
-Processing derivatives on a multi-asset decentralized ledger (like Stellar's) increases market efficiency, flexibility, and accessibility by eliminating the need for market intermediaries.
-Utilizing these improvements, OptionBlox supports derivatives involving any asset pair, charges less than 1 cent per contract, and can be used by anyone in the world.
-OptionBlox uses a unique smart contract protocol which allows for trust-free derivative contract writing and exercising.
+OptionBlox uses a unique smart contract protocol to make these derivatives trust-free as well as ledger based.
+This transformation eliminates the need for market intermediaries, increasing ecosystem efficiency, flexibility, and accessibility.
+With this protocol, OptionBlox supports derivatives involving any asset pair, charges less than 1 cent per contract, and can be used by anyone in the world.
 Additionally, our protocol tokenizes derivative contracts, allowing them to be traded on any centralized or decentralized exchange, and even stored offline.
 Overall, OptionBlox makes vast improvements on incumbent derivative processing platforms and enables equitable access to a flexible, efficient derivative market built on Stellar.

 ### Introduction:

 #### Derivatives:

-A derivative is a contract between two parties.
+A derivative is a financial contract between two parties.
 Its value is based on an agreed-upon asset or a set of assets.
 The most common forms of financial derivatives are futures, options, forwards, and swaps.

 - Futures are contracts between two parties to buy/sell an agreed-upon quantity of an asset at a set price at an established future time.
 Futures are commonly used to hedge against price movement by the underlying asset, as a means to increase leverage, or as a means of gaining exposure to rates.
 Futures are typically settled daily, so at the end of each day, an investor's profits or losses are realized.